By Boutique Handbook writers

 Marvel at Christmas at Kenwood

 Christmas light trails have become somewhat of a trend over the last few years, and it’s easy to see why.
 They’re uplifting, festive and allow you a rare insight into some of the capital’s most gorgeous gardens after dark.
 Which is why we’d suggest booking Christmas at Kenwood ASAP.
 Perched on the edge of Hampstead Heath, the tranquil landscaped gardens will become home to an illuminated trail that invites you to see the historical landscape in a new light, as you step into a dazzling winter wonderland.
 Hot chocolates optional, but highly recommended.
+Tickets are £30 for adults and £22.75 for children.
+Under 3s go free.
+Family tickets are available from £24.
 Runs until Jan 1.

 Read next: How to make mulled wine